octabytes/octabytes.github.io/content/website/development/identity-and-access-management/keycloak.md

   id: keycloak
   name: Keycloak
   website: https://www.keycloak.org/
-  short_description: Keycloak is an open-source identity and access management solution aimed at modern applications and services.
+  description: Keycloak is an open-source identity and access management solution aimed at modern applications and services.
 ---